openedx/edx-ace/docs/decisions/0002-push-notifications.rst

 ------

 The goal of ACE framework is to provide extensible mechanism for extending delivery channels and policies.
-However, as of May 2024, edx-ace supports various email delivery channelslike django and Sailthru as well as third party API integration for Braze, but lacks support for direct mobile push notifications.
+However, as of May 2024, edx-ace supports various email delivery channels like django and Sailthru as well as third party API integration for Braze, but lacks support for direct mobile push notifications.
-Adding push notifications delivery channel willenable real-time communication with users through their mobile devices, enhancing userengagement and ensuring timely delivery of important information.
+Adding push notifications delivery channel will enable real-time communication with users through their mobile devices, enhancing user engagement and ensuring timely delivery of important information.
-Flexibility and seamless integration with the existing framework are prioritiesfor this new notification channel.
+Flexibility and seamless integration with the existing framework are priorities for this new notification channel.

 Decision
 ------